ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-23. During World War II, forces on both sides of the war relied on encrypted communications.
+Q. During World War II, forces on both sides of the war relied on encrypted communications.
 The main encryption scheme used by the German military was an Enigma machine, which was employed extensively by Nazi Germany.
 Statistically, the Enigma machine sent the symbols X and Z Fig. (3.8) according to the following probabilities:

 $$
 P(X) = \frac{2}{9} \\